BegumDev/GetSetHoliday/README.md

         * An interactive menu - a border will appear when hovering over each section of the menu and will disappear when moved off it.
 This is designed to help guide the user to their intended page.
 On larger screens the menu will set in the top right hand of the page and on mobile devices will again take up a full width of a row to mimic a desktop menu experience.
         ![Image of Navbar](assets/images/navbar.JPG)
     2. About us section.
         * Hero image with a slogan - purposely placed is a simplified image of sunglasses on a beach to denote holidays.
-The ommitance of any other images is to captivate the users attention inviting them to read the slogan.The slogan itself explains that this is a holiday booking website.
+The ommitance of any other images is deliberate to captivate the users attention inviting them to read the slogan.The slogan itself explains that this is a holiday booking website.
         * Explanatory text - text to supplement the hero image to outline the nature of the website.
         ![Image of the about-us section](assets/images/about-us.JPG)
     3. Insight into deals using deal cards.
         * A placement of 3 deals is there to help users get a taste of what deals are on offer.
 It is intended to draw the users attention and to incite further queries.
 The price tags are purposely bright again for attention to be drawn.
         ![Image of deals cards from the main-page](assets/images/deals-insight.JPG)
     4. Why book with us.
         * This section outlines reasons to book with us headed by 3 one word titles.
 These titles are to summarise the main merits of this website.
 They then go on to elaborate why a customer should feel assured.
 It also contains a link to the contact page as an initial invite to make contact.